ksciana/kanboard-plugin-email-to-assigned/README.md

-Send email to assigne user after change column
+Send email to assigned user after change column
 ===================================

 This plugin add a new automatic action to Kanboard.